smartbitcoin/arc_plot/README.md

 Special thanks to MadMax and Bladebit as arc_plot learned lots of good design from them and here show highly respect for these complicated project and pioneer's hardwork.

-ARC_PLOT is freeware and if you like this idea and love the arc_plot freeware, please don't forget donoate some XCH to support this project.
+ARC_PLOT is freeware and if you like this idea and love the arc_plot freeware, please don't forget donate some XCH to support this project.

+xch12qge50ttf5c6lcx7at3295q92wndfapyuvr920j88zdnfqzc8ggqaja0dn